 In addition to complying with the rules of conduct, agents and assistant agents may have to comply with other laws in relation to their conduct and in carrying out their functions.

 For example, strata managing agents have obligations under the Strata Schemes Management Act 2015.
-Further information about strata schemes and their management can be found here. [link to strata schemes section of FT website].
+Further information about strata schemes and their management can be found here.

 Payment of rental income monthly to landlord